aubble/goTunneLS/README.md

 Outside of the array of nodes this is the other variable.
 It's the path to logFile.
 Created if doesn't exist, and if deleted during execution also recreated.
 Use /dev/stdout or /dev/stderr to output to terminal when needed.

 ##Configuring certificates and keys
+TLS works with certificates and asymmetric cryptography.
+If you don't understand what it is, I will soon explain //TODO explain

 I've already setup a openssl.cnf that should work for most people, you can of course use any certificate you want but this should make it much more streamlined for beginners.
 Open tls/openssl.cnf and modify the req\_distinguished\_name to fit your liking.
 Change the name and everything.
 Next choose if you want RSA or ECDSA.
 I recommend going for ECDSA, the keys are shorter and faster and more secure.

 ####ECDSA - RECOMMENDED